pan-0/BLayout/docs/DOCS.md

   - $2$, where BLayout will use **all** assertions **and no** annotations.

 ## Functions
+_Note: Reading the [terminology](#terminology) section first might clear up some terms that are used in the descriptions below._
 ```c

 BL_API blsize blcalc(blsize align,
                      ptrdiff_t offs,
                      blsize n,